arturadib/botio/README.md

-# Bot.io: Keep pull requests from breaking your master
+# Bot.io: The mighty Github build/test bot

 _WARNING: This project is under heavy construction._

-Bot.io is a fully flexible build/test bot for Github projects.
-It is similar to [Travis-CI](https://github.com/travis-ci/travis-ci) in purpose, but most of the action happens at the pull request level.
-(And you have to run your own test/build servers).
+Bot.io is a fully scriptable build/test bot for Github projects.
+It is similar to [Travis-CI](https://github.com/travis-ci/travis-ci) in purpose, but most of the action happens at the pull request level and there are no constraints on what types of tests you can run.
+(Also you have to provision your own test/build servers).

-Bot.io works on both Windows and Unix, and its previous incarnation has been battle-tested at Mozilla's [pdf.js](http://github.com/mozilla/pdf.js) project since late 2011.
+Bot.io is written in Node.js and works on both Windows and Unix.
+Its previous incarnation has been battle-tested at Mozilla's [pdf.js](http://github.com/mozilla/pdf.js) project since late 2011.

 ## How it works

+1. Reviewers write [shell-like](http://github.com/arturadib/shelljs) scripts such as [on_test.js](https://github.com/arturadib/botio/blob/master/bootstrap/on_test.js) that tell the bot what to do when it receives a command.
+(Any arbitrary command can be defined).
-Reviewers write [shell-like](http://github.com/arturadib/shelljs) scripts such as [on_test.js](https://github.com/arturadib/botio/blob/master/bootstrap/on_test.js).
-The bot listens for `/botio test` comments in pull requests, and runs the script when the command is detected.
+2. The bot listens for comments like `/botio test` in pull requests (other Github hooks are supported), and runs the corresponding script when a command is detected.

-The bot then reports back to the pull request with the result of the tests run by the script.
-Other commands are possible.
-For example, to listen for `/botio publish` simply create a new script `on_publish.js`.
+3. The bot reports back to the pull request with a comment containing the test result.
+4. Reviewers are happy because they know whether the pull request will break their precious master branch.

+**Tip:** Bot.io scripts can do anything, not just run tests.
+For example, if your project is a web app you can define a command like `/botio publish` that deploys select files into a public web server (Bot.io has a built-in one by the way).
+That way reviewers can take the PR for a spin on their browser before merging it.